bragadz/My-first-Home-Page/README.md

 # My-first-Home-Page
-My first Home Page made purely in HTML, CSS, JS I hope that in the future I will be better
+My first Home Page made purely in HTML, CSS, JS for the IT Faculty work